Site-27/Site-12-Publicized/README.md

 It is HEAVILY recommended to use a set seed, but weirdly not a requirement.

+# NOTES:
+- We are attempting to use Log.Debug("") as much as possible now - so if you need assistance, feel free to enable the EXILED debug mode beforehand and our plugin will log as much as we've set up.

 ---
 **Attribution Requirements for server owners/developers using Site-12 Development Team's code or their pre-built plugin:**
 - You are required to put the attribution name "Site-12 Development Team" in your **server info**